I've worked in the IT field for over 35 years with companies like Sprint, IBM, and Boeing.

-After hurricanes Ivan and Dennis our shop took in dozens of computers that wouldn't power on.
-Many were caused by the power surges from generators, from the utility company, or from electrical storms.
-However, there were many that had picked up a bug, literally.
+After hurricanes Ivan and Dennis, my computer-repair shop took in dozens of computers that wouldn't power on.
+Many were caused by the power surges from generators, the utility company, or electrical storms.
+However, there were many that had picked up bugs—literally.

-Between the downed vegetation, the destroyed buildings, and other debris everything was displaced, humans, animals, and insects.
-These insects moved into new living space not unlike those of us that had to seek alternate homes and rentals.
+Between the downed vegetation, the destroyed buildings, and the other debris, everything was displaced, including humans, other animals, and especially insects.
+These insects moved into new living spaces—not unlike those of us that had to seek temporary homes and rentals.
 Many of these found refuge in our computers.

-Insects seem to especially like to move into the main power box in a computer called the power supply.
-This box with in a box would seem a safe place to hide, but as they walk around when the computer is on, they can cause a short and electrocute themselves, taking your power supply and possibly your computer with them to their grave.
+Insects seem to especially like to move into the main power box in a computer—also known as the power supply.
+This box-within-a-box would seem a safe place to hide, but as they walk around when the computer is on, they can cause shorts and electrocute themselves, potentially taking your power supply and even your computer with them to their grave.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2018 Potterville

 It was very informative.
 Got good advice from the Author.